oceanprotocol/list-purgatory/policies/README.md

 It can happen in one of the following ways:
 * An asset that the actor has published has been put into purgatory
+* The actor rug pulls.
+Specifically: for an asset that the actor has published, the actor removed most/all liquidity from the pool despite non-negligible liquidity from other actors.
+(Ocean V3 only)

 ### How Does An Actor Leave Purgatory?